techcompliant/TC-Specs/KaiComm-RCI.md

 On interrupt, register A holds a command that the RCI will perform:

  - **0x0000**: Query Status Datagram:
-   Register A will be set to the current channel, from 0x0000 to 0x00FF.
+   - Register A will be set to the current channel, from 0x0000 to 0x00FF.
-   Register B will be set to the current transmit power level, from 0x0000 to 0x0007.
+   - Register B will be set to the current transmit power level, from 0x0000 to 0x0007.
-   Register C will be set to transmit/receive status:
+   - Register C will be set to transmit/receive status The lower 3 bits of status are interdependant as follows:
-    - 0 if radio is inactive, and receive buffer is empty.
+     - XX0 receive buffer is empty.
-    - 1 if radio is inactive, and receive buffer has a datagram.
+     - XX1 receive buffer has a datagram.
-    - 2 if radio is transmitting.
+     - 00X radio is idle.
-    - 3 if radio is receiving.
+     - 01X radio detected a receive carrier or is receiving.
+     - 10X radio is transmitting.
+     - 11X radio detected a receive carrier collision.

+     - The RCI device can also return these error codes in C instead:
-    - 0xfffe if the RCI device has detected an antenna failure - the radiofrequency antenna may require service.
+     - 0xffe0 if the RCI device has detected an antenna failure - the radiofrequency antenna may require service.
-    - 0xffff if the RCI device has detected an internal hardware failure - the RCI may require service.
+     - 0xfff0 if the RCI device has detected an internal hardware failure - the RCI may require service.

  - **0x0001**: Receive Datagram:
    Register B gives the address of a 256-word buffer which will be populated with the received datagram.
    Register B will be set to the length of the datagram placed in the receive buffer, or 0 if no buffered datagram was available.